 Alternative Spring Break (ASB) is an experiential learning opportunity that promotes service-learning and community building.
 Students participate in education, direct service, and reflection in order to become engaged members of their communities.

-ASB through Student Leadership and Involvement is open to any student in good academic and conduct standing at the University.
+Alternative Spring Break is open to any student in good academic and conduct standing at the University.
 You do not need previous experience in service or on campus to participate.
 Each trip seeks to have students from a wide variety of backgrounds and experiences.

 Each year we look for new and unique opportunities to combine the spring break experience with service learning.
-If you have an idea for what our next spring break trip should entail, or you are interested in attending an alternative spring break trip, please let us know by emailing huskyhelpers@mtu.edu.
+If you have an idea for what our next spring break trip should entail, or you are interested in attending an Alternative Spring Break trip, please let us know by emailing huskyhelpers@mtu.edu.

-Alternative Spring Break 2025
+Alternative Spring Break 2026

-Student Leadership and Involvement is excited to host two Alternative Spring Break trips this year.
-Details about each trip are highlighted in the drop downs below.
+Student Leadership and Involvement is excited to host two Alternative Spring Break trips this year!
+Details about each trip are highlighted in the drop-downs below.

-This trip will depart early on Saturday, February 22, 2025, and fly from Chicago to our destination.
-Both lodging and food will be provided by our host organization.
-Cultural immersion experiences, educational opportunities, and group reflection will be incorporated throughout the week.
-The group will depart from Ecuador on Saturday, March 1st and return to campus the following day.
+This trip will depart early on Friday, February 27, in two Michigan Tech minivans.
+Participants will stay in an Airbnb near the volunteer site.
+Most meals will be prepared and provided by the group itself.
+Immersion experiences, educational opportunities, and group reflection will be incorporated throughout the week.
+The group will depart from Maryland on Saturday, March 7th, and return to campus the following day.

 Past Alternative Spring Breaks